 At present, these recommendations are the same for women with and without Down syndrome.
 However, breast cancer is less common in women with Down syndrome.
-A number of studies have shown this including one we published in 2015.
-The abstract can be reviewed at this link.
+A number of studies have shown this including one we published in 2015 and one we published in 2021.
 What does that mean for breast cancer screening for women with Down syndrome?
 Due to a lower incidence of breast cancer, should mammogram screening be different in women with Down syndrome?

 What do the models show for women without Down syndrome?